How to Protect Your Loved Ones from Nursing Home Abuse and Neglect

 - Do you have a Power of Attorney (POA)?

-If your loved one does not have any one of these documents, we strongly advise you to create these documents for them as soon as possible.
-This is especially true when it comes to creating a document which grants power of attorney (POA) for your loved one if they cannot make important medical decisions on their own.
+If your loved one does not have any one of these documents, we strongly advise you to create them as soon as possible.
+This is especially true when it comes to creating a document which grants power of attorney (POA) for your loved one if they cannot make medical decisions on their own.

 How to secure power of attorney virtually